Use these helpful travel resources for vacation inspiration, trip preparation and useful tips while traveling at home and abroad.

 Optional Experiences are subject to change.
 Your Travel Director will supply you with a final list of Optional Experiences available on your trip.
 Optional Experiences cannot be booked online; they can be purchased during your trip through your Travel Director.

-Join your Travel Director for a different kind of Japanese dining experience at an ‘izakaya.’
+Join your Travel Director for a different kind of Japanese dining experience at an izakaya.
 It is a type of informal Japanese pub where the food is shared by everyone at the table (similar to Spanish tapas).
 These are popular with the local office workers who tend to frequent them at the end of their working day.
-The menu changes according to the season but generally includes small Japanese appetizers, seasonal sashimi, tempura, grilled chicken, yakisoba, yakitori, boiled rice and dessert.
-Three drinks are also included with a choice of wine, beer or soft drinks.
+The menu changes according to the season but generally includes salad, seasonal sashimi, yakisoba, yakitori, grilled chicken and dessert.
+Unlimited drinks are also included with a choice of wine, beer or soft drinks.
 The price shown is in Japanese Yen.

 Visit The Tokyo National Museum which displays the world's largest collection of Japanese art, including ancient pottery, Buddhist sculptures, samurai swords, colorful ukiyo-e (woodblock prints), gorgeous kimonos and much, much more.
 Continue with a visit to Ameyoko shopping street, once a black market built just after World War II and selling American goods.
 Now it comprises of about 400 shops attracting thousands of shoppers every day.
 Then take a stroll around Ginza, Tokyo’s most famous upmarket shopping district featuring numerous department stores, boutiques, and restaurants.
 Afterward, choose to either remain in Ginza for some free time to explore further or return to the hotel by coach.
 The price shown is in Japanese Yen.